 USPS is a bit different.
 At their Retail Pricing level, USPS covers up to $100 only on Priority Mail Express, and only up to $50 on Priority Mail.
 Therefore, if your package is valued at more than $100 and you want protection, you’ll need to pay for additional coverage—no matter which carrier you choose.

 Pro Tip: Buy postage online and don’t constrain yourself to the USPS Retail Pricing level!
-There’s free USPS shipping software called Pirate Ship that lets you access a special pricing tier of USPS called Commercial Plus Pricing.
+There’s free USPS shipping software out there that lets you access a special pricing tier of USPS called Commercial Plus Pricing.
 As a result, YOU get hooked up with the deepest USPS postage discounts possible.
 What’s even better?
-On Pirate Ship, all Priority Mail products come with $100 of built-in insurance—including special sub-services such as Priority Mail Cubic.
+When you use shipping software, all Priority Mail products come with $100 of built-in insurance—including special sub-services such as Priority Mail Cubic.
 That’s perfect for all you small business owners shipping small packages under 20 pounds!

 Don’t Forget About Your International Shipments

-Priority Mail International and Priority Mail Express International both include $200 of insurance on Pirate Ship.
+Priority Mail International and Priority Mail Express International both include $200 of insurance with online shipping software.
 Unfortunately, First Class Package International doesn’t include insurance.
 It’s CRITICAL to insure international packages, so we recommend always adding insurance on First Class Package International.
 Go create your free Pirate Ship account and start shipping at Commercial Plus Pricing today.
 Pirate Ship is completely free, and you can rest easy knowing your packages are insured!

 Here’s something to wrap your mind around: all three carriers don’t necessarily offer insurance, but declared value coverage.
 That means if you want extra coverage on top of the $100 that the carriers automatically provide, you’ll need to declare the value of your package.
 If you don’t, the maximum amount the carrier will cover is $100, even if your package is worth more than that.
 To put it simply: if you declare that your package is worth $101 and you want that extra dollar of protection, you’ll have to declare it and purchase that extra coverage.